ambiguous = adj. of unclear meaning, something that can be understood in more than one way

 adj. deceptively

-I believe the government is
+I believe the government is deceiving us about the economic situation.

-The police recognized the criminals
+The police recognized the criminal’s deception and arrested him.

-determine = v. to reach a decision after
+determine = v. to reach a decision after observing facts, to limit in scope

 syn. decide, resolve, delimit